kuzzleio/documentation-old/src/sdk-reference/security/create-profile.md

 }
 ```

-Create a new profile in Kuzzle Backend.
+Create a new profile in Kuzzle.

 <aside class="notice">
 There is a small delay between profile creation and its availability in our search layer (usually a couple of seconds).